garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 * **parameters**, class :py:class:`ParameterData
   <aiida.orm.data.parameter.ParameterData>`

-Some parameters for the Gollum simulation (tipically the *leadp* and *atom* blocks).
+Some parameters for the Gollum simulation (typically the *leadp* and *atom* blocks).

 Outputs